isx45128227/MongoVsPostgres/documentacio.md

 Finally, we have to add Twitter database to MongoDB.
 In this case is not necessary to run the interface.
-We can directly import database from _json_ or _csv_ file.
+We can directly import database from _json_ or _csv_ file to MongoDB interface.

 In this case we have **two** json files, the first one includes **tweets collection** and the second one includes **users collection**.

-* First we import users.
+* First we import users collection.

     `[user@host ]$ mongoimport --db twitter --collection users --file /tmp/users.json --jsonArray`

-* Then we import tweets.
+* Then we import tweets collection.

     `[user@host ]$ mongoimport --db twitter --collection tweets --file /tmp/tweets.json --jsonArray`